drseg/swift-fsm/README.md

 > - *Given* we are in the *Locked* state, *when* we get a *Pass* event, *then* we stay in the *Locked* state and *invoke* the *alarm* action.
 > - *Given* we are in the *Unlocked* state, *when* we get a *Coin* event, *then* we stay in the *Unlocked* state and *invoke* the *thankyou* action.
 > - *GIven* we are in the *Unlocked* state, *when* we get a *Pass* event, *then* we transition to the *Locked* state and *invoke* the *lock* action.

-Following Uncle Bob’s examples, we will build up our table bit by bit to demonstrate the different syntactic possibilities of Swift FSM and how they compare to SMC.
-In all the examples, 💥 represents a runtime error, whereas ⛔️ represents a compilation error.

 SMC: